dani-garcia/vaultwarden/README.md

 ### Inviting users into organization

-The users must already be registered on your server to invite them, because we can't send the invitation via email.
-The invited users won't get the invitation email, instead they will appear in the interface as if they already accepted the invitation.
-Organization admin then just needs to confirm them to be proper Organization members and to give them access to the shared secrets.
+If you have [invitations disabled](#disable-invitations), the users must already be registered on your server to invite them.
+The invited users won't get the invitation email, instead they will appear in the interface as if they already accepted the invitation. (if the user has already registered) Organization admin then just needs to confirm them to be proper Organization members and to give them access to the shared secrets.

 ### Running on unencrypted connection